outofoffice3/policy-general/README.md

 ## Contributions
-We are open for contributions!
+Open for contributions, just open a pull request!